 The Four Extended Stages

-- Goal: reach full independent contribution as quickly as possible
+5. Onboard — reach full independent contribution as quickly as possible.

 - Success metric: meaningful output within 90–180 days

-- What works: structured day-1/week-1/month-1 plan; clear first project with defined success criteria; explicit social integration
+- What works: structured day-1/week-1/month-1 plan with a first project that has defined success criteria

 - Fix: hiring manager invests 20–30% of their time in the first 90 days

-- Goal: sustain meaningful contribution at or above the hired level
+6. Impact — sustain meaningful contribution at or above the hired level.

 - Common failure: manager disengages after onboarding; no feedback until annual review